mahealamuq/Bioinformatics-Sequence-Analysis-Notes/README.md

 **Homology**

 Homology describes sequences that originated from a common ancestor.
+Homology is an evolutionary relationship that either exists or not (i.e. it is all-or nothing, there are no “degrees of homology”).
+We may be able to quantify how confident we are in believing that two molecules/sequences are homologous, but they are nonetheless either homologous or non-homologous.
+Two sequences are 95% similar or identical. we cannot say 95% homologous. it shoud be two sequences are homologous with 95% identical.

 - **Orthologs**